nuxt/image/docs/content/5.providers/unsplash.md

----
-title: Unsplash
+# Unsplash

-description: Nuxt Image has first class integration with Unsplash
+Nuxt Image has first class integration with Unsplash

 ---

 Integration between [Unsplash](https://unsplash.com/documentation#dynamically-resizable-images) and the image module.
 See [Unsplash License](https://unsplash.com/license) for what usage is permitted.